POTATOX35/Construct2-discord-richpresence/README.md

 # Construct2 Discord RPC
-- You can show "Playing Constrcut 2" status,
+- You can show "Playing Construct 2" status,
 - and project name

 # How To Use ?